Why pay more than you need to?

-Also worth noting… Fragrance reacts with our unique body chemistry and won’t smell the same on you as it does on your friend.
-It’s a complex mix of age, skin type, diet, environment and even medication (amongst other things) which dictates how a fragrance will smell on each individual.
+Also worth noting: Fragrance reacts with our unique body chemistry and won’t smell the same on you, as it does on your friend.
+It’s a complex mix of your age, skin type, diet, environment and even medication (amongst other things), which dictates how a fragrance will smell on each individual.
 My perfume empties post explains more about the science behind it.

 1. Jo Malone Eau de Cologne Pomegranate Noir. £44 30ml

-Jo Malone has certainly grown in popularity with its wide range of unisex colognes and has quickly become the blogger’s go-to brand.
-However, as with many big name brands JM is sold throughout mainland China and has to comply with an obligatory animal testing, therefore is not deemed a cruelty-free brand.
-This totally puts me off as I prefer not to buy into such practices nowadays.
-Fortunately, there’s another way!
-Yes, the good old fragrance dupe.
-As with any alternative, don’t expect an exact match, just near as damn it.
+Jo Malone has certainly grown in popularity with its wide range of unisex colognes and has quickly become a go-to brand.
+However, as with many big-name brands Jo Malone is sold throughout mainland China and has to comply with obligatory animal testing, therefore is not deemed a cruelty-free brand.
+This totally puts me off, as I prefer not to buy into such practices nowadays.
+Fortunately, there’s another way.
+Yes, the good old fragrance dupe, but as with any alternative, don’t expect an exact match, just near as damn it.
 Unless you happen to waft past Alberto Morillas who may just call you out, Jo Blogs on the street so isn’t going to know the difference.

-Malone describes its signature scent as daring sensuality, encapsulated in scent.
+Jo Malone describes its signature scent as daring sensuality, encapsulated in scent.
 Ruby-rich juices of exotic pomegranate spiked with pink pepper and laced with Casablanca lily.
-Warmed by temptingly-smoky guaiac wood and patchouli.
+Warmed by temptingly smoky guaiac wood and patchouli.
 Dark and enigmatic.

 Fragrance DUPE: Aldi Pomegranate Luxury Eau de Toilette £5.99

-Aldi is somewhere I might stop off at to grab some cheese on my way home, however, on my many impromptu visits to the store, I’ve not once stopped to look at the fragrances or cosmetics.
+Aldi is somewhere I might stop off to grab some cheese on my way home, however, on my many impromptu visits to the store, I’ve not once looked at the fragrances or cosmetics.

-One of three Aldi scents including Lime, Basil & Mandarin and Freesia & Pear, it’s this particular Pomegranate scent which is said to be inspired by Jo Malone Pomegranate Noir.
+One of three Aldi scents including Lime, Basil, Mandarin and freesia, it’s this particular Pomegranate scent that is said to be inspired by Jo Malone Pomegranate Noir.
 Fancy that!
 The bottle is a rather animated nod towards Malone’s sleek styling too so it’ll sit prettily on your dresser.
 Available in-store only.

 2. Chanel Allure Eau de Parfum £57 35ml

-Chanel, as a brand is, of course, iconic, with its high-end, luxury appeal, headed up by the legendary founder Gabrielle Bonheur “Coco” who, forty-eight years after her death is still a household name, and one we all know.
-I must admit, until I had my lightbulb moment and switched to cruelty-free, I would religiously repurchaser Chanel fragrances.
+Chanel, as a brand is, of course conic, with its high-end, luxury appeal headed up by the legendary founder Gabrielle Bonheur “Coco” who, forty-eight years after her death is still a household name and one we all know.
+I must admit, until I had my lightbulb moment and switched to cruelty-free, I would religiously repurchase Chanel fragrances.

 Fragrance DUPE: Marks & Spencer New York, New York Eau de Toilette £18

 Marks And Spencer’s commitment to cruelty-free shopping is admirable.
-With all own brand cosmetics and toiletries now carrying the “cruelty-free International” logo – (formally BUAV) if you considered M&S for a certain age group, shame on you.
+With all its own-brand cosmetics and toiletries now carrying the “cruelty-free International” logo – (formally BUAV) if you consider M&S is geared towards a “certain” age group, then shame on you.
 Leaving behind its fuddy-duddy stigma of yesteryear Mark’s and Sparks is now the place to be seen.
-I’m often found in the food hall, home department or perusing the cosmetics aisles for the latest CF beauty finds.
+I’m often found in the food hall, home department or perusing the cosmetics aisles for the latest cruelty-free beauty finds.

 3. Chanel Coco Mademoiselle Eau de Parfum £88-£124

-I can’t deny it, Coco Mademoiselle is the epitome of luxury, sophistication and speaks to me in a way no other fragrance can.
+I can’t deny it, Coco Mademoiselle is the epitome of luxury, and sophistication and speaks to me in a way no other fragrance can.
 I’ve loved it for years and once couldn’t live without it.
-Saying that, I now only buy dupes for this famous fragrance.
+These days, however, I now only buy dupes for this famous fragrance.

-Possibly the most notorious of all Coco Mademoiselle dupes is New Look Blush, however, New Look also has a vague animal testing policy but do state that it “believes that animal testing for cosmetic purposes isn’t acceptable.
-However, occasionally we may use animal derived ingredients in our cosmetic products, but these must be collected without harm to animals.
+Possibly the most notorious of all Coco Mademoiselle dupes is New Look Blush, however, New Look also has a vague animal testing policy but does state that it “believes that animal testing for cosmetic purposes isn’t acceptable.
+However, occasionally we may use animal-derived ingredients in our cosmetic products, but these must be collected without harm to animals.

 Fragrance DUPE: Lidl Suddenly Madame Glamour Eau de Toilette £3.99